PrincetonCS-UCA/intro-lab-website/content/_index.md

 # Announcements

 - 🥳 **Brett Zeligson '24 and Giao Vu Dinh '24 have just been hired respectively as the new Head and Assistant Head Lab TA!** Thanks to Diana Espindola '23 and Austin Li '23 for their stellar stewardship during 2022!
-- 🙋 **Want to become an Intro Lab TA?** Either [read more about the job](/information-about-becoming-an-intro-lab-ta/) or [submit your notice of interest](https://ugradjobs.cs.princeton.edu/posts/2022-12-02-recruiting-ucas-for-spring-2023/), we'll be in touch when hiring opens in mid-January 2023!
+- 🙋 **Want to become an Intro Lab TA?** Either [read more about the job](/information-about-becoming-an-intro-lab-ta/) or [submit your notice of interest](https://ugradjobs.cs.princeton.edu/posts/2022-12-02-recruiting-ucas-for-spring-2023/).
+Hiring for Spring 2023 is now closed, but check back in the fall!
 - ☃️ The Intro Lab is open as of **Feb 3, 2023!**

 # Spring 2023 Schedule - All Times in EST